Search This Blog

 Capo d’Orlando - May 21, 2026

 Today I am sad.
 I have to depart this beautiful place.
-I believe of all the beautiful places I have been, Capo d’Orlando and New Mexico have my heart, spirit, and soul.
+I believe of all the beautiful places I have visited, Capo d’Orlando and New Mexico have my heart, spirit, and soul.

 I love it here.
 I have made wonderful friends walking about with Mr. Bear.
 And the view from my Airbnb is incredible, both night and day.